opsdroid/opsdroid/docs/connectors/telegram.md

 ```

 To avoid this from happening, you should only contact the bot when opsdroid is running.
 The bot should reply immediately.
-If it doesn't, check that the bot is running before attempting to send another command - or try with a risk free one like `hello`.
+If it doesn't, check that the bot is running before attempting to send another command - or try with a risk-free one like `hello`.